Dee Dee Bridgewater: Personal life

 Bridgewater is the mother to three children, Tulani Bridgewater (from her marriage to Cecil Bridgewater), China Moses (from her marriage to theater, film and television director Gilbert Moses) and Gabriel Durand (from her last marriage to French concert promoter Jean-Marie Durand).

-Her eldest daughter, Tulani Bridgewater, attended the Mirman School for Gifted Children in Los Angeles, CA. She went on to graduate from the Ecole Active Bilingue in Paris, France at age 16, going on to graduate from Vassar College.
-She serves as Bridgewater's manager under her firm Bridgewater Artists Management and runs Bridgewater's production company and record label (DDB Productions, Inc. And DDB Records).
-Daughter China Moses is an accomplished singer, songwriter, producer, radio host and MTV VJ (France).
-Her critically acclaimed albums have earned her an international reputation as heir to Bridgewater's legacy.
-Moses tours worldwide, occasionally sharing the bill with Bridgewater.
+Tulani, her eldest daughter, attended the Mirman School for Gifted Children in Los Angeles, California.
+She serves as Bridgewater's manager under her firm Bridgewater Artists Management and runs Bridgewater's production company and record label (DDB Productions, Inc. and DDB Records).

+Bridgewater's daughter China Moses is an accomplished singer, songwriter, producer, radio host and MTV VJ (France).
+Her critically acclaimed albums have earned her an international reputation as heir to her mother's legacy.
+Moses also tours worldwide, occasionally sharing the bill with Bridgewater.

 Awards and honors

 Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences.
 Bridgewater has won two Grammys with eight nominations.